Chapter 7: The Proclamation

 Jean gave Jonathan a push and whispered, “Friend, you are doomed.”

 “How’d you come to be so good in a brawl?”
+Taelor didn’t look up.
+He sat polishing a sword in the glow of a lantern.

-“Yes, sir,” Blackhawk replied, happy to be appreciated.
+“Yes, sir,” Blackhawk replied, grinning.

 “I’m from Lorness.”

-“My family did long ago,” The man bluffed all too obviously.
+“My family did, long ago,” The man bluffed all too obviously.
 “Now we’ve a place in Lexandria, through my father’s second marriage.
 We lost the one in Lorness… to its lord.”

 “The blessing of J’shua Ha Mashiach be upon you and your family,” Jonathan replied as George hastily departed.